 At Lake Traverse, a few miles west of Wheaton, Minn., recently, hundreds of wild ducks and geese were discovered frozen into the thin layer of ice that formed during the night.
-Many were dead, but a the tips of their wings, unable to free themselves on account of being benumbed by the cold.
+Many were dead, but a large number were alive, held prisoners by the tips of their wings, unable to free themselves on account of being benumbed by the cold.
 Many were captured by farmers living adjacent to the lake.
-About twentyfive or thirty Indians from the Sisseton reservation seem to have anticipated something of the kind, and were at the lake early then went to a tree and hanged himself. the helpless water fowl.
-A fourteen-year old boy succeeded in capturing 150 Parisian actresses, it is said, wear paper | ducks and half a dozen geese.
-During the to make any attempt to escape.
+About twentyfive or thirty Indians from the Sisseton reservation seem to have anticipated something of the kind, and were at the lake early and captured nearly a waggon box full of the helpless water fowl.
+A fourteen-year old boy succeeded in capturing 150 into the bhandar, that the deceased Parsees knowing as I did that barely an hour is, as country itself would be left practically unto make any attempt to escape.